Sears is closing another 46 stores. Here's where

 Lampert said he also plans to negotiate with lenders to try to extend the repayment schedule for some of Sears' debt.

 Shares of Sears (SHLD) have plunged 85% in the the last year.
-They hit an all-time low of $1.15 a share in midday trading Wednesday before closing at $1.18, still down 5% for the day.
-Shares were slightly lower in early trading once again Thursday.
+The stock hit an all-time low of $1.09 in trading Thursday on the store closing news, and while it later climbed off that low, the stock was still down more than 5% in mid-afternoon trading.

 Stores set to close: